trufnetwork/rewards_contracts/contracts/README.md

 ### Key Features

 - **Reward Distribution via Merkle Trees**: This allows multiple recipients to claim rewards based on their inclusion in a Merkle tree.
-- **Multisig Signer Approval**: Distributing rewards require multisign from Safe wallet.
+- **Multisig Signer Approval**: Distributing rewards requires multisign from Safe wallet.
 - **Poster Fee Mechanism**: A small fee is paid by claimants to the individual who posts the reward root (the `PosterService`) to offset the gas fees spent distributing rewards.

 ## Different roles involved